Here’s how you can play an active role in celebrating a worthy cause

 When is Earth Day?

-Earth Day 2021 falls on April 22 (Thursday).
-In preparation for this year's celebration, here are various ways to save Mother Earth.
-It doesn't matter how small or big of an effort you make—what's important is that you're playing an active role in celebrating a worthy cause.
+Earth Day 2022 falls on April 22 (Friday).
+In preparation for this year’s celebration, here are various ways you can contribute to saving Mother Earth.
+It doesn’t matter how small or big of an effort you make—what’s important is that you’re playing an active role in celebrating a worthy cause.

 Support environmental groups in the Philippines